elixir-europe/rdmkit/pages/your_problem/compliance_monitoring.md

 contributors: [Christophe Trefois, Wei Gu, Pinar Alper]
 ---

-## How can data management capabilites be measured and documented?
+## How can data management capabilities be measured and documented?

 ### Description